 Texas State grades are assigned as follows “A,” excellent; “B,” good; “C,” passing (not at the doctoral level); “D,” passing (not at the graduate level); “F,” failure; “I,” incomplete; “U,” unearned “F”; and “W,” withdrawn passing.
 A grade of “PR,” in most instances may be temporary and non-punitive, but may be assigned in selected courses where the required clock hours needed to complete requirements extend beyond the regular term or summer session.
-A grade of “CR” is assessed when credit only is given for a course, as in the case of the thesis course, after completion of the thesis.
+A grade of “CR” is assigned when credit only is given for a course, as, for example, in a thesis course after completion of the thesis.
 A grade of EP (emergency passing) may be used during significant disruptions to academic operations credited by health pandemics or natural disasters.
 The EP grades indicates passing credit given and counts toward attempted hours, excess hours and repeat calculations.
 The EP grade does not count in GPA calculations.
 For a complete list of grades currently and previously used at Texas State visit the University Registrar's website at http://www.registrar.txstate.edu/our-services/grades.html